kevinwang27/cs51b-site/docs/projects/1-convergence.md

 The objective of the game is for the players to converge on a single word.
 The game starts with each player submitting a word.
 After that, each round proceeds as follows:

 1. The unique submitted words from the previous round are the new target words for the current round.
-1. If there was only one unique word (all words matched), then the players have converged and the game is finished!
+1. If there was only one unique word (all the words matched), then the players have converged and the game is finished!
-1. Otherwise, based on the target words, each player will come up with a new word that hasn't been used before.
+1. Otherwise, based on the target words, each player comes up with a new word.
 1. The first N words submitted will be taken as the round's submitted words, where N is the number of unique target words.
 1. Repeat from step 1.